bifromqio/bifromq-plugin-anyauth/README.md

 There will be 2 outputs, i.e. `auth-service-${PROJECT_VERSION}.tar.gz` and `auth-plugin-${PROJECT_VERSION}.jar`.
 The first one is used for customized auth service including authentication and authorization.
 The second one should be put in BifroMQ plugin directory.
-Also, auth provider fully qualified name(FQN) in BifrMQ configuration file should be included, which is demonstrated in [Plugin Practice and Notice in BifroMQ](https://bifromq.io/docs/plugin/plugin_practice/).
+Also, auth provider fully qualified name(FQN) in BifroMQ configuration file should be included, which is demonstrated in [Plugin Practice and Notice in BifroMQ](https://bifromq.io/docs/plugin/plugin_practice/).

 Extract the `auth-service-${PROJECT_VERSION}.tar.gz`, `cd auth-service-${PROJECT_VERSION}`